opendocsg/slw-judgments-backfill/2006_SGHC_41/report.md

 20     There was also evidence from non-medical sources relating to the deceased’s mental condition.
 The plaintiff, Low Geok Khim, and the first defendant, Low Geok Bian, both deposed that the deceased was in good health up to his death.

 21     There is further evidence from an independent source on the deceased’s mental capacity as at 1994.
-On 15 April 1994, he was called as a witness in Suit No 854 of 1991, _Re Low Gim Har Janet_ , reported at [1996] 3 SLR 343.
+On 15 April 1994, he was called as a witness in Suit No 854 of 1991, _Re Low Gim Har Janet_ , reported at <span class="citation">[1996] 3 SLR 343</span>.
 He gave evidence for about two and a half hours before Lai Kew Chai J who noted in his judgment at 357, [84] that:

  He was 89 years old and suffered both from a fairly serious hearing defect and the attendant problems of an ageing man’s memory and comprehension.